 The Executive Board shall have the general powers of directing the affairs of the Local.

-The Administrative Committee shall be responsible for the powers of administration and direction of the affairs of the Local between general meetings and shall submit written reports to the Executive Board.

-The President shall convene regular meetings of the Executive Board at least once every month five nine times per year in the months of January, February, March, April, May, June, September, October and November.
+The President shall convene regular meetings of the Executive Board nine times per year in the months of January, February, March, April, May, June, September, October and November.

 Notice of a regular membership meeting shall be posted in an appropriate place not less than seven (7) calendar days in advance of the meeting.
 Such other meetings as are required shall be at the call of the President or upon written request to the Secretary-Treasurer signed by one-third (1/3) of the members of the Executive Board.